rust-embedded/book/src/interoperability/rust-with-c.md

 ### `extern "C"`

-By default, any function you write in Rust will use the Rust ABI (which is also no stabilised).
+By default, any function you write in Rust will use the Rust ABI (which is also not stabilised).
 Instead, when building outwards facing FFI APIs we need to tell the compiler to use the system ABI.